- What do you do to help street youth?

 - Are you a religious organization?

-- Can you take me off your listing list?
+- Can you take me off your mailing list?

-Covenant House helps homeless, runaway and at-risk young people between the ages of 16 and 22 (up to their 23rd birthday) for short-term residential care through our Crisis Shelter and up to two years in our transitional living program Rights of Passage (ROP).
+Covenant House helps homeless, runaway and at-risk young people between the ages of 16 and 24 for short-term residential care through our Crisis Shelter and longer term care in our transitional living program Rights of Passage (ROP).

 For detailed information on our programs click here